cloudmesh-community/book/chapters/class/516/week2-center.md

 $ source ENV3/bin/activate
 ```

-Those using Windows, please find out ho to do it on Windows, provide a
+Those using Windows, please find out how to do it on Windows, provide a
 document venv-windows.md in your HID directory describing it.

-Those using conda/anaconda, please find out ho to do it with
+Those using conda/anaconda, please find out how to do it with
 conda/anaconda, provide a document venv-conda.md in your HID directory
 describing it.